martinbogo/meshbbs/README.md

 Each message is limited to **230 bytes** (not characters) to mirror Meshtastic text payload constraints.
 Multi-byte UTF-8 characters reduce visible character count.
 Oversized posts are rejected with an error.

-### 🔁 Reliable Delivery & Scheduling (New in 0.9.101)
+### 🔁 Reliable Delivery, Chunking & Scheduling (Updated in 0.9.110)

-MeshBBS now uses a centralized scheduler to coordinate all outgoing traffic, including reliable Direct Message (DM) retries.
+MeshBBS uses a centralized scheduler to coordinate all outgoing traffic (reliable Direct Message (DM) retries, broadcasts) and now includes UTF-8 safe message chunking for oversized registration and verbose help content.
 Instead of the writer task periodically scanning for pending retransmissions, each retry is explicitly enqueued with its own wake time under a dedicated `Retry` category.
 This provides:

 * Deterministic pacing honoring `min_send_gap_ms` and fairness between new sends and retries
 * Clear separation between an original send (`OutgoingKind::Normal`) and internally generated retry envelopes (`OutgoingKind::Retry`)